graalvm/workshops/native-image/containerisation/index.md

 docker kill jibber-native
 ```

-But before you do, take a look at the size of the container produced:
+But before you go to the next step, take a look at the size of the container produced:

 ```shell
 ./scripts/size.sh jibber:native.01